- Student Services

 - Handouts and tutorials on our website, and

-- Updates and writing advice on Twitter, Facebook, and the Writing Center Blog.
+- Updates and writing advice on Twitter, Facebook, Google+, and the Writing Center Blog.

 Our professional writing staff can provide observations on your writing strengths and challenges, and we can suggest ways you can develop your writing.
-To schedule a one-on-one review, visit the Tutoring page.
-You will be asked to make a reservation in our online system, upload your paper, and provide information on where you need assistance.
-Please read through our Student User Guide and Policies to get started.
+To schedule a one-on-one review, visit the Paper Reviews page.
+You will be asked to make a reservation in our online system, attach your paper, and provide information on where you need assistance.
+Please read through our Paper Reviews page and Policies to get started.
 There is no fee to use our services.

-To make best use of the Writing Center Tutoring Service, we recommend the following:
+To make best use of the Writing Center paper review service, we recommend the following:

 - Approach our feedback with a goal of developing your writing skills rather than "fixing" just that document.
 We will point out patterns that you can learn from.
 See this link for some examples of what you can expect.

-- Before you send a paper to the Writing Center, use previous feedback from your instructor, peer reviewer, or writing staff to revise each new submission.
+- Before you attach a paper to your appointment for review, use previous feedback from your instructor, peer reviewer, or writing staff to revise each new submission.
 Our goal is to help you improve based on the feedback you receive.

 - Read the writing staff bios to get to know our staff.